Get

 Image Credit: Karpova, Shutterstock

-The most common reason for your cat to act weird when you scratch their lower back is that your kitty may be ticklish.
+The most common reason for your cat to act weird when you scratch their lower back is that this area contains many nerve endings, so light touch can trigger reflexive movements.
 Just like humans, some cats have sensitive areas that can produce an involuntary reaction when touched.
-So, if your cat starts squirming or kicking their legs when you scratch them there, it’s likely because they’re ticklish.
+So, if your cat starts squirming or kicking their legs when you scratch them there, it’s likely you hit that exact spot.

 4. They’re Communicating